opea-project/GenAIExamples/ChatQnA/README.md

 docker compose -f docker_compose.yaml up -d
 ```

-Refer to the [Xeon Guide](./docker/xeon/README.md) for more instructions on other features (validate microservice, enable langsmith, launch the conversational ui).
+Refer to the [Xeon Guide](./docker/xeon/README.md) for more instructions on building docker images manually.

 ## Deploy ChatQnA on NVIDIA GPU